7 Marvel films shot in Europe

 “Captain America: The First Avenger” – U.K.

 Takin place in gritty 1940s Brooklyn, it’s hard to fathom scenes shot anywhere but New York.
 However, the majority of the first Captain America was filmed in the U.K. Neighborhoods in Manchester doubled as the streets of Brooklyn.
 Take a stroll down the Stanley Dock in Liverpool and you’ll be walking along the Brooklyn waterfront.
 Hike through Bourne Wood in Surrey, where the army encampment scenes took place.
-Visit the Cabinet War Rooms in London or maze of tunnels in Dover Castle, both of which were used as the underground bunker scenes.

 “Iron Man 2” – Monaco